WordPress/gutenberg/docs/rfc/block-registration.md

 ## Backward compatibility

-There are 3 properties that are going to supported for backward compatibility reasons and are going to be replaced with alternative APIs:
+Three properties are going to be supported for backward compatibility reasons on the client-side, and they are going to be replaced with alternative APIs in the future:
  - `supports` - see the [block supports](https://wordpress.org/gutenberg/handbook/designers-developers/developers/block-api/block-registration/#supports-optional) documentation page for more details.
- - `merge` - not documented as of today.
+ - `merge` - undocumented as of today.
+Its role is to handle merging multiple blocks into one.
- - `getEditWrapperProps` - not documented as well.
+ - `getEditWrapperProps` - undocumented as well.
+Its role is to inject additional props to the block edit's component wrapper.

 **Example**:
 ```js